 Much the same as above.
 Check the tenancy agreement for any prohibitions on business use.
 If there is no prohibition then ask the landlord for permission.
 A landlord cannot ‘unreasonably’ withhold or delay permission for running a business in the property but they can refuse permission on certain grounds.
-As above, they can deny permission if they believe it changes the nature of the let; if it might cause wear and tear, or; if it might cause nuisance to your neighbours.
+As above, they can deny permission if they believe it changes the nature of the let; if it might cause wear and tear, or; if it might cause nuisance to your neighbours if you live in a residential area.
 They may also refuse due to the policies of their mortgage or insurance providers.

 What else do I need to do to run my business from home?